bioinformatics-core-shared-training/Bulk_RNAseq_Course_May26/README.md

-# Bulk RNASeq February 2025
+# Bulk RNASeq May 2026